Hybrid Precoding Revisited: Low-Dimensional Subspace Perspective for MU-MIMO Systems: Introduction

 To address the aforementioned issues, we propose a low-complexity hybrid precoding framework based on a low-dimensional subspace perspective for multiuser MIMO (MU-MIMO) systems.
-Our key contributions are as follows: \begin{itemize} \item By identifying an optimal RF precoder through a low-dimensional subspace property, we develop a low-complexity hybrid precoding framework.
+Our key contributions are as follows: \begin{itemize} \item By identifying a near-optimal RF precoder through a low-dimensional subspace property, we develop a low-complexity hybrid precoding framework.

 \item Based on our framework, we introduce dynamic-subarray architectures that dynamically partition BS antennas into subsets associated with RF chains.

 \item We further extend our RF precoder design to operate with statistical CSIT, enabling robust performance. \end{itemize}